As officials searched for Charlie Kirk's shooter, suspect confessed to his partner, prosecutor says

 The family persuaded him to meet with a family friend who is a retired sheriff’s deputy.
 That person was able to get Robinson to turn himself in, the prosecutor said.

-Robinson was arrested late Thursday near St. George, where he grew up.
+Robinson was arrested late Thursday near St. George, where he grew up about 240 miles (387 kilometers) southwest of the Utah Valley campus.

 Robinson detailed movements after the shooting